aldenq/Yodel/README.md

 while True:

-    sleep(0.1) #sleep for .1 seconds, this is just a convience data = yodel.listen() #listen for all data sent to robots named "listener" and/or who are a member of "group_of_robots" if data:
+    sleep(0.1) #sleep for .1 seconds, this is just a convenience data = yodel.listen() #listen for all data sent to robots named "listener" and/or who are a member of "group_of_robots" if data:
         print(data.payload) #if data is found print it